Happy holidays! Here at Nanny Parent Connection, we want to share how to include your nanny in your holiday celebrations and traditions.

 Many nannies also appreciate small crafted gifts made by their nanny family or the nanny kids.

 This could look like a picture of the child, maybe the child has crafted a frame or done some artwork on the frame.
-This could look like a Christmas ornament that the child has made, I know handprints are kind of popular, and this could also look like a personalized mug.
+This could look like a Christmas ornament that the child has made, handprints are kind of popular, and this could also look like a personalized mug.

 Small gifts like that are a great addition to a holiday bonus to help personalize things a little bit and to include your child in the gift-giving process.

-I hope you found some things that were helpful, maybe some new tips that are on your radar now that weren’t before.
+We hope you found some things that were helpful, maybe some new tips that are on your radar now that weren’t before.

 5 1 vote